YT-Toaster/Better-Plugin-Folder/README.md

 # Better-Plugin-Folder
-A plugin to redirect and create a simple plugin folder for ISZ-ModMenu.
-Takes advantage of ISZ-ModMenu's new and upcoming "iszlib2" Module.
+- An extremely simple plugin that creates a folder in the Root Directory of ISZ-ModMenu and reads all plugins inside.